Why do Stock Markets Exist? And Why is it so Important?

 Stock markets exist to serve the wider economy.
 It helps individuals earn a profit on their income when they invest in the stock market and allows firms to spread their risks and receive large rewards.
 It also enables the government to increase spending through the tax revenue they earn from corporations that trade on the stock exchange.
 The government uses the revenue to increase re-investment and employment capacity.

 The stock market plays an important role in the economy of a country in terms of spending and investment.
 Without stock markets, many countries would not be as developed as they are.
-Alongside, it has helped individuals become wealthy and increases the overall standard of living in many economies.
+Alongside this, it has helped individuals become wealthy and increases the overall standard of living in many economies.

 Following are some of the most important functions of a stock market in the economy:

 If stock markets did not exist, companies would have to resort to borrowing from the bank to raise money for expansion.
 This would be a burden on the company as they would have to repay the loans with interest.

 Fortunately, with stock markets, businesses have the ability to create an initial public offering and raise large amounts of cash without having to worry about repayment.
 Moreover, publicly traded companies have no obligation to pay dividends when they incur losses.

 Capital raised this way can help companies expand operations and create jobs in the economy.
 From a greater economic perspective, consumer spending increases, governments can benefit from tax revenues and there will be lower levels of unemployment.